TrueBlocks/trueblocks-docs/content/blog/recipes/getting-erc20-transfer-events.md

 chifra export --logs --articulate --fmt csv 0x03fdcadc09559262f40f5ea61c720278264eb1da | cut -d, -f1,2,11-100
 ```

 And now we're starting to get somewhere.
+You can see we've extract only events for our contract and we start to see the usefulness of articulation.

-Before we proceed, notice that we can build a histogram of the generated events thus:
+Before we proceed, notice that we could build a histogram of the generated events if we wished:

 ```[bash]
 chifra export --logs --articulate --fmt csv 0x03fdcadc09559262f40f5ea61c720278264eb1da | tr '"' ' ' | cut -d',' -f11-100 | cut -d'(' -f1 | sort | uniq -c | sort -n -r
 ```

-Which produces the following table:
+which produces the following table

 | Count |       Event      |
 |-------|------------------|